 Chabrol was already a successful director when he joined Cahiers in 1959 but he wasn’t exactly a fan of the New Wave (he left the magazine in 1961).
-Rivette was one of the most extraordinary and inventive film-makers France has ever produced but he never made a commercial feature film during his years as a critic on Cahiers (he moved to Paris Match in late 1960).
+Rivette was one of the most extraordinary and inventive filmmakers France has ever produced but he never made a commercial feature film during his years as a critic of Cahiers (he moved to Paris Match in late 1960).

 The period after 1962 saw a marked change in direction for Cahiers du Cinema.
 The young Turks who took over the magazine were not interested in making films themselves.
-They wanted to write about film-making and reinvent the way criticism was written about film.”
+They wanted to write about film-making and reinvent the way criticism was written about the film.

 Cahiers Du Cinema’s Historical Importance

 Cahiers du Cinema’s importance to film criticism and film history cannot be overstated.
 It changed the face of cinema and created a new way of learning about it; it was a shining beacon for the future of film criticism.

 The magazine was founded in 1951 by André Bazin, Jacques Doniol-Valcroze, Jean-Luc Godard, François Truffaut and Claude Chabrol.

 They were all filmmakers themselves, but they weren’t just trying to create a place where they could talk about their work; they wanted to create a place where cinema, in general, would be discussed.